gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/quickstart.md

 Be aware that as the image uses the map store backend by default, all graph data will be saved in memory so killing the container will mean you will lose any data added to the graph.
-Take a look at the [possible storage options](#possible-storage-options) section for a basic look at the different storage options Gaffer supports.
+Take a look at the [possible storage options](#possible-storage-options) section for an overview of the different store types Gaffer supports.

 If you wish to add custom schema to try out you can mount these into the container at start up to configure the graph.
 By default the `gaffer-rest` image